-More specifically, the group and apply operator partitions each individual event in the timeslices stream with all events that have the same CID PID combination.
+More specifically, the group and apply operator partitions each individual event in the timeslices stream with all events that have the same CpuId/ProcessId combination.
 The expression in the first parameter evaluates, for each event, which partition that event goes to.
 For each partition, the streaming subquery described in the second parameter is run.
-The third parameter is a selector that takes each output event from the streaming subquery, and combines it with the return value of the partitioning function for that stream, which is important for this query, since the payload after the Sum operator has dropped the PID and CID for the current stream.
+The third parameter is a selector that takes each output event from the streaming subquery and combines it with the return value of the partitioning function for that stream, which is important for this query, since the payload after the Sum operator has dropped the ProcessId and CpuId for the current stream.
 We therefore use the final selector to put these fields back.
 The output for this group and apply query is shown in Figure 46.